Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 November 2024 12.26.35 UTC
+- WIB: Minggu, 17 November 2024 13.33.24 UTC
-- WITA: Minggu, 17 November 2024 13.26.35 UTC
+- WITA: Minggu, 17 November 2024 14.33.24 UTC
-- WIT: Minggu, 17 November 2024 14.26.35 UTC
+- WIT: Minggu, 17 November 2024 15.33.24 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: motivational
+Kategori: inspirational